583-dsdt-team/old-pic-tool/doc/use-cases.md

 In this use case, users upload black and white photos and receive a data frame with a probability distribution of likely skin tones for each photo.
 * Input: Set of image files depicting people with a unique identifier per file
 * Output: Data frame with image ID's linked to probability for each skin tone

+**Use case 4:** Color detection with manually selected scales

+In this use case, users are not interested in using the monk scale, and would like to use their own set of hex codes to detect colors in an image.
+* Input: Set of image files depicting people with a unique identifier per file, A set of at least one pair of high and low hex codes,
+* Output: Data frame with image ID's linked to probability for each user-defined color bin